 Tell the Chandler City Council NO to mass surveillance!

-Join us in attending the Chandler City Council meeting TOMORROW, on May 21 to tell the council to NOT renew their contract with Flock.
+Join us in attending the Chandler City Council meeting on July 16 to tell the council to NOT renew their contract with Flock.
 Flock and other ALPR camera footage can be utilized by ICE to terrorize and target our neighbors, and they are a threat to our privacy.
 Join us to say NO to mass surveillance.

 Why are we opposed to Flock?